makersacademy/news-summary-challenge/README.md

 ### To Do

-* Display an expandable summary of each news story on the main page.
 * Enable the user to specify the story subject(s) used by the app. ie UK, Politics, Technology, Cookery.
 * Add some 'whizzy' animations to the app.
 * Setup the app to use its own httpserver.